Interested in mentoring a youth in your community?

 - Fluent in French or English

-- Have availabilities in the evenings and/or on weekends
+- Have availabilities in the afternoon and early evenings.

 - Have no criminal record in connection with the volunteering position.